rickbsgu/rickb-recipes/skeleton.md

 1. Mix the egg yolks and water in the bowl.
 1. Place the bowl over the pan.
 1. Start beating the mix with a whisk.  __DO NOT__ take your attention off this.  _If_ you have to do something else (for a moment), take the bowl off the pan and return it when you're done.
+  * This is a side step
+  * This is another side step
-1. The mixture will froth up a bit and expand.
+6. The mixture will froth up a bit and expand.
 This is good.
 1. As the mixture just starts to set &ndash; you'll see light folds between the whisk strokes &ndash; but _before_ you can see the bottom of the bowl between whisk strokes), add butter one piece at a time, whisking constantly.
 1. Add salt and continue to stir until dissolved.
 1. When all of the butter is incorporated and the sauce is smooth, add salt and sprinkle in lemon juice &ndash; taste just until the tang is right.